-The Newfoundland Battalion thus once again had been dealt with severely, in the vicinity of the communities of Marcoing and Masnières where a Caribou stands today and in the area of the Canal St-Quentin which flows through both places: of the total of five-hundred fifty-three officers and men who had advanced into battle, two-hundred forty-eight had become casualties by the end of only the second day.
+The Newfoundland Battalion had thus once again been dealt with severely, in the vicinity of Marcoing and Masnières where a Caribou stands today and in the area of the Canal St-Quentin which flows through both places: of the total of five-hundred fifty-three officers and men who had advanced into battle, two-hundred forty-eight had become casualties by the end of only the second day^{}.

-(Right above: The Caribou at Masnières stands on the high ground to the north of the community.
+(Preceding page: The Caribou at Masnières stands on the high ground to the north of the community.
 The seizure of this terrain was the final objective of the 1st Battalion on November 20; however, whether its capture was ever achieved is at best controversial. - photograph from 2012)